pranilchhetri/tiktok-livestream-display/README.md

 # Express.js and EJS

-Example of using Node.js, Express.js and EJS.
+This repository showcase tiktok livestream data on web using node.js, express on backend and ejs as a view engine
 ### Endpoints

 + `/`
-+ `/student`
++ `/livedata`
 + `/teacher`

 ## Install